 Please note: Successful applicants may be contacted during their course by Trinity’s Alumni Relations and Development Office to ask for a short account on their progress and experience at Trinity College for the purpose of reporting to the donors of certain awards.

-The Alice and James Penney PhD Studentship in English or European Literature is a three-year studentship for Home students who wish to undertake a PhD Course at the University of Cambridge in English or European Languages with a focus on Literature.
-Students from any university may apply.
+The Alice and James Penney PhD Studentship in English or European Literature will fund a Home student who wishes to undertake a PhD Course at the University of Cambridge in English or European Languages with a focus on Literature.

 For further information on PhD courses available in the Faculty of English, please visit: www.english.cam.ac.uk.
 For further information on PhD courses available in the Faculty of Modern and Medieval Languages and Linguistics, please visit: www.mmll.cam.ac.uk.